AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-generate Agora Chat app tokens for authentication.md

 This section shows how to implement autentication with an Agora Chat app token step by step.

-### Deploy an app token server
+### Create an app token server

 Token generators create the tokens requested by your app client to enable secure access to Agora Chat.
-To serve these tokens you deploy a token generator on your app server.
+To serve these tokens you create an app token server.

 The following example shows how to build and run an app token server written in Java on your local machine.

 > Warning: This sample server is for demonstration purposes only.
 Do not use it in a production environment.

-1. Create a Maven project in IntelliJ, set the name of your project, choose the location to save your project, and click **Finish**.
+1. Create a Maven project in IntelliJ, set the name of your project, choose the location to save your project, then click **Finish**.

-2. In `<Project name>/pom.xml` , add the following dependencies:
+2. In `<Project name>/pom.xml` , add the following dependencies and then [reload the Maven project](https://www.jetbrains.com/help/idea/delegate-build-and-run-actions-to-maven.html#maven_reimport):

    ```xml
    <properties>